gowrijsuria/MarsPathfinder/README.md

   - **Create Maze**                 - Uses Recursive Maze division to generate a maze
   - **Via Point**                  - Traverse through a via point before reaching your destination
   - **Create Terrain**              - Simulates craters and mountains on Mars , manoeuvre your rover through them
-  - **Add Multiple Destinations**   - Creates multiple end points for the rover
+  - **Add Multiple Destinations**   - Creates multiple destination points for the rover
   - **Add Multiple Start points**   - Creates multiple start points for the rover
   - **Closest Path**
     - Finds closest destination when multiple destinations are present